i-sergienko/i-sergienko.github.io/src/assets/posts/terraform-vs-kuberentes-operators.md

 ___
 ### So which one do I pick?
 In my opinion, it all comes down to a couple of questions:
 1. Do your resources need to be reconciled or not?
-Is it possible that the environment changes without you triggering the changes, and you'll have to re-apply the configuration manually?
+Is it possible that the environment changes without you knowing about it, and you'll have to re-apply the configuration manually?
 Or are your resources static - once created, you can be sure they aren't going anywhere?
 2. Do your applications running inside Kubernetes need to be able to manage the resources in question?
-Or do you plan on defining all of them manually in advance?
+Or do you plan on defining all of the resources manually in advance?

 If you're sure the resources are static and don't require constant observation, either option works - **Terraform** will do just as fine as **k8s operators**.
 If you do need "autopilot" capabilities and constant observation - pick a **Kubernetes Operator** if one is available - **Terraform** won't do the trick.